The Best Travel Stroller 2024

-Last Updated: Best Travel Stroller 2019: We waded through 11 strollers pitched for travel—folding, unfolding, stuffing into travel bags—until we found the very best travel strollers.
+Last Updated: Best Travel Stroller 2024: We waded through 11 strollers pitched for travel—folding, unfolding, stuffing into travel bags—until we found the very best travel strollers.
 We pick the .
-Mountain Buggy Nano ($199.99) as the Best Travel Stroller for North America and the UPPAbaby Minu ($399.99) as the Best Travel Stroller For International Trips.
+Mountain Buggy Nano (see below) as the Best Travel Stroller for North America.

 Scroll down for our picks for Best Travel Stroller for International Trips and Best Travel Stroller Splurge.
 New to stroller shopping?
 Read our 7 Things No One Tells You About Buying a Stroller for advice and tips.